hackingclimate/mvp/docs/contributing/welcome.md

 ---
 id: welcome
-title: Thank You 🎉
+sidebar_label: Thank You 🎉
-sidebar_label: Thank You🎉
+title: Welcome to the contributors hub! 🎉
 ---

-### Welcome to the contributors hub! 🎉
+## Thanks for stopping by 😊

-This is where we'll talk about and link to everything someone needs to get involved and start contributing :)
+We hope that the pages in this section tell you everything you need to get involved and start contributing.
+If not, please [open an Issue](https://github.com/1Hive/mvp/issues) and let us know what we missed.